luizgbraga/Termo/README.md

 # Termo

 This repository contains the code for a simpler version for the globally famous game Termo, or Wordle.
 Basically, you must guess the right randomly generated word on a limited number of tries.
-The game helps you by giving information about the relationship between the letters you tried and the letters of the right word, like position or presence in it.
+The game helps you by giving information about the relationship between the tried letters and the right word's letters, like position or presence in it.

 ## Original games